Oliver OC-9: Blade and other attachments

 The OC-9 was fitted with a three-meter blade.
 Its design allowed for angling, a crucial design factor used in grading roads.
 Other attachments included a log winch or 3-Tyne multi-shank ripper.
 The OC-96 was fitted with a 1.1 cuyd bucket.

 Variants

 Over the years the OC-9 was in production, there were only slight modifications and improvements made to the design.
-The most notable was the blade push trunnions and hydraulic ram mounting positions.
+The most notable were the blade push trunnions and hydraulic ram mounting positions.
 The only real variant of the OC-9 was a track loader designated the OC-96, built on the same design as the OC-9.
 The OC-96 was modified slightly to allow for the loader configuration: the final drives were rotated slightly to allow the position of the tracks to be farther in front of the machine.
 The track frames were lighter duty, and some changes to the chassis allowed the loader arms to be fitted.